Best Wireless Guitar System for Unplugged Playing Freedom

 Form Factor

-Wireless receivers come in four form factors - table top, rackmount, bug type and pedal.
-You'll want one that will integrate easily into your existing rig.
-Best to have one in pedal form if you don't have other rackmount gear, and the reverse is true if you tour professionally and want the security and reliability of rackmount gear.
-Some table top wireless systems are convertible to rackmount via optional mounting kits.
-Transmitters mostly come in belt/body pack form, and they connect to your guitar via a short cable.
-More recent transmitter models come in bug-type profile that connect directly to your guitar, and some even make receivers that follow the same compact form factor.
+Wireless receivers come in four form factors: tabletop, rackmount, bug type, and pedal.
+You’ll want one that will integrate easily into your existing rig.
+It’s best to have one in the pedal form if you don’t have other rackmount gear, and the reverse is true if you tour professionally and want the security and reliability of rackmount gear.
+Some tabletop guitar wireless systems are convertible to rackmount via optional mounting kits.
+Transmitters mostly come in belt or body pack form, and they connect to your guitar via a short cable.
+More recent transmitter models come in bug-type profiles that connect directly to your guitar, and some even make receivers that follow the same compact form factor.

 Sound Quality

-Ideally, sound differences between using a cable and a wireless system should be negligible, but this is not always the case as we've seen on some reviews.
-For this reason, some wireless systems come with tone shaping elements, emulating guitar cables by subtly trimming the high frequencies.
+Ideally, the sound differences between using a cable and a wireless system should be negligible, but this is not always the case, as we’ve seen in some reviews.
+For this reason, some guitar wireless systems have features like cable tone mode, which utilizes tone-shaping elements to emulate guitar cables by subtly trimming the high frequencies.
 While sound quality in general is subjective, review ratings are a good indication of good quality.

 Transmitter Guitar Cable Handling

 While gathering review data, we found that the transmitter guitar cable is usually the weakest link in a system.
-And since they are mostly specialized cables which you can't just buy off the shelf, you'll want to take good care of them while in use, and store them properly.
+And since they are mostly specialized cables that you can’t just buy off the shelf, you’ll want to take good care of them while in use and store them properly.

 Guitar Friendly Features

 While these are not necessarily important, having extra features can add value and even allow you to let go of some of your existing gear.
-Common guitar friendly features include built-in guitar tuner and mute.
+The best guitar wireless system deals will include common guitar-friendly features like a built-in guitar tuner and mute.
 Wireless guitar systems are often paired with wireless In Ear Monitors, for untethered freedom.

 If you are looking for tips on wired microphones for recording acoustic guitar, check out our recommendations for the best mic for acoustic guitar.